willake/hades-dark-zagreus-mod/README.md

 In the House of Hades, if you open Codex Menu and see a section titled Dark Zagreus.
 That means the mod has been successfully installed.

 ## Feature
 After installing the mod, you can start a run.
 At the end of the run, you will see Dark Zagreus standing opposite you, ready to fight.
-In the first attempt, since there is no previous run data, Dark Zagreus will equip the most basic weapon, and his AI will be driven by random values.
-After completing the run, the next time you encounter Dark Zagreus, he will equip the weapon you used in your previous run.
+The first attempt of fighting Dark Zagreus will be a default challenge, where he will wield the Stygian Blade and show scripted behavior.
+Every time you defeat him, he will adapt his weapon and playstyle to your own.

 > Note that only successful runs will be considered.
-If you die during a run, the AI will not be updated.
+If you die during a run, he will not adapt to that run.

-> Real-time deep learning model training takes time.
-The model is trained when you enter the boss room, so the screen might freeze for a few seconds during this process.
+> A brief moment of loading might appear when you enter the final boss room, which should not take longer than a few seconds.

 ### Commands
 This mod offers debug features.
 To see the available commands, press `C` (or the corresponding button for your platform) to open the Codex in the game.
 There are a list of commands.
 To execute them, select a command and press `Enter` (or the corresponding confirm button).

+**If you are participating the study(see Asking For Help For My Research above), please do not use these commands except ExportRecordToFile during the study period.**

 ![commands](./ReadmeAssets/commands.png)